Elizabeth-M-M/wera1/README.md

 ## Description

-This is the front end of the Wera job application site that utilises the React framework
+This is the front end of the Wera job application site that utilises the React framework.
+It is a clone of the original front end found [here](https://github.com/WERA-INC/wera-frontend), but cloned here due to deployment reasons.

 ## Contributors